Democrats in South Carolina must work harder than ever to survive in an era of Republican domination

 Politically, South Carolina varies from its neighbors.
 Georgia has two Democratic U.S. senators, and North Carolina has a Democratic governor.
 The Palmetto State is moving in the other direction.

-The Republican governor won by 17 percentage points in 2022.
+The Republican governor in South Carolina won by 17 percentage points in 2022.
 The state’s only Democratic congressman is Jim Clyburn, who has been in office 31 years from a majority Black district.
-The three county councils in Fanning’s district are dominated by Republicans — a political reality that doesn’t alter his thinking.
+The three county councils in Fanning’s district are all dominated by Republicans — a political reality that doesn’t alter his thinking.

 “I’m a Democrat.
 It’s what I believe in,” Fanning said.
 “I think it matches what other people believe, too, if they’ll listen and give me a chance.”

 Recent history has shown that South Carolina Republicans use their levers of power better and tend to be more organized.
 Districts are drawn so the GOP can dominate.
 When Republicans see a chance to win local races, they send party leaders and volunteers in waves.
-Their state leaders can both sweet-talk Democrats into switching parties and pull out numbers showing one good Republican opponent could end a Democrat’s decades of public service.
+Their state leaders regularly get dozens of local Democrats to switch parties either by sweet talk or sharing numbers showing one good Republican opponent could end a Democrat’s decades of public service.

-Fanning’s state Senate district hasn’t sent a Republican to Columbia since at least Reconstruction.
-The teacher and education administrator won reelection by 3 percentage points in 2020 and then had one of the fastest growing and rapidly reddening areas of the state added to his district.

-Even when Democrats get business leaders on their side, success is elusive.
-A state hate crime bill, for example, has the backing of major corporations but languishes in the state Senate, where Republicans hold a 30-16 majority.
-No explanation is offered for the inertia, which leaves South Carolina and Wyoming as the only states in the nation without such a law.

 It hasn’t always been this way.
 Coming out of Reconstruction after the Civil War, South Carolina’s open embrace of segregation helped keep it aligned with the Democratic Party.